LidkeLab/BaGoL/README.md

                         over all models).
 MAPN_SRImage.png:       Super-resolution image from MAPN (most likely model).

-# Parameters and parameters adjustment:
+# Parameters and parameter adjustments:
 BaGoL has a few parameters that need to be carefully adjusted.
 A good description of the parameters are included in the scripts documentation but they are also presented in the following.
 The unit for all the lengths are in nm.

 SMD:
 Structure containing input data with the following fields:
-   X:    Vector of X localizations
+   X:    Vector of X localizations,
-   Y:    Vector of Y localizations
+   Y:    Vector of Y localizations,
-   X_SE  Vector of X precisions
+   X_SE  Vector of X precisions,
-   Y_SE: Vector of Y precisions
+   Y_SE: Vector of Y precisions.

 ROIsize:
 The given coordinates are split into subregions with the size assigned to ROIsize for speed porpuses.
 The size of